theRealAph/ScopeLocals/README.md

 ### Virtual threads versus thread local variables

-The need for scope locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
+The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
 If you only have a few hundred platform threads, maintaining a thread local map seems viable.
 However, if you have _millions_ of threads, maintaining